Notifications

 Mandatory criteria

-The dual credit application must:
+The dual credit opportunity must:

 • be completed at the school authority level and signed by the superintendent, education director or an authorized designate